 issue its own bonds without voter approval by only pledging State appropriations received by the Authority.

 The statute specified that the Authority would consist of the Commissioner of Transportation, the State Treasurer and three public members chosen by the Governor and Legislature.
-The Authority was to only issue bonds and invest revenues with no involvement in the selection or management of capital projects.
-The Legislation included a sunset provision for the Authority to expire in 21 years without reauthorizing Legislation.

 As designed, the Authority would leverage those dedicated revenues with bonds to support a four-year program